ucsb-cs8-f18/ucsb-cs8-f18.github.io/_lab/lab00.md

 If your account doesn't work, ask a TA for assistance.

-Phelps 3525 is only available during your weekly scheduled discussion section and during Fall 2017, on Tuesdays 1-2:00pm, and Wednesdays 8-1pm.
+Phelps 3525 is only available during your weekly scheduled discussion section and during open lab hours (see the lab and office hours calendars for details).

 At other times during the week, you can work in CSIL, the &quot;Computer Science Instructional Lab&quot;.